SQL Server Health Check

 How do I fix it?

-Set a value that leaves enough memory for the Operating System itself and tools commonly used, such as SQL Management Studio (SSMS) and RDP (Remote desktop) to run effectively.
+Set a value that leaves enough memory for the operating system itself and tools commonly used, such as SQL Management Studio (SSMS) and Remote Desktop Protocol (RDP) to run effectively.

-You can set the value using the SSMS Gui above or use the TSQL:
+You can set the value using the SSMS GUI above or use the T-SQL below:

 More information